Thriving in an era of scrutiny

 - Retention and recruitment of customers – increasingly, customers choose products and services not just on the basis of price and quality, but on other factors such as societal impact, climate impact and the ethical values of the organisation.
 While emanating initially out of the food & beverage and textile, clothing and footwear industries, this trend is now sectorally agnostic and is accompanied by a rise in product and service sustainability impact ratings initiatives.

 - Increasing productivity, profit and shareholder value – at the economic level, a positive, thriving and well‑articulated culture can deliver dramatic and sustained increases in productivity and performance.
 This is particularly the case in terms of non‑incentive‑based schemes governing remuneration and performance.
-At the most extreme end of the spectrum, UK bank TSB Bank scrapped sales‑driven targets and rewards, as well as access to sales data at branch and area level.
-Staff are now rewarded purely on service to customers, and the bank claims the change in strategy has improved not just the bank's reputation but also performance.4
+At the most extreme end of the spectrum, UK bank TSB Bank scrapped sales‑driven targets and rewards, as well as access to sales data at the branch and area level.
+Staff are now rewarded purely on service to customers and the bank claims the change in strategy has improved not just the bank's reputation but also performance.4